zachpino/digidevf17/week2/readme.md

 Before doing anything, the time must be correctly set so wifi networking connects appropriately.
 Click on the `Raspberry Menu` icon in the upper left hand corner, navigate to `Preferences` and select `Raspberry Pi Configuration`.
 Within this dialog box, make some changes...

 `System` Tab
+- `Change Password` to a password of your choosing of at least 8 characters.
+The current password is `raspberry`.
 - Hostname: yourname-pi

 `Interface` Tab